 Peroghi For Sale: Peroghi Orders for those who came after we sold out are ready for pickup.
 We have additional Peroghi also for sale.
 Please call 516-754-7804 to arrange pickup or to purchase.
 God bless and thanks for your support!

 St. Gregory of Nyssa Church serves those who seek to worship the Triune God in the English-language.
-We are faithful people from various ethnic backgrounds, including people of American, Carpatho-Russian, Greek, Ukrainian, Romanian, Bulgarian, Russian, Serbian and Arab heritage.
+We are faithful people from various ethnic backgrounds, including people of American, Carpatho-Russian, Greek, Ukrainian, Romanian, Bulgarian, Russian, Serbian and Arab heritage, as well as Philippine and Chinese.
 The parish is also comprised of numerous converts to the Orthodox Faith.

 Our doors are open to all people who are seeking the True Faith and we hope that you will consider making St. Gregory’s your spiritual home.